bluefrg/jira-grafana-json-datasource/README.md

 # Jira Grafana JSON Datasource Plugin
-### Connect Grafana to Jira cloud to retrieve metrics on your Jira issues.
+### Connect Grafana to Jira Cloud to retrieve metrics on your Jira issues.

 The original intention for this project was to allow me to show a singlestat count of open issues for my team's Service Desk.